scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/multi-object_delete.rst

 The Multi-Object Delete request contains a list of up to 1,000 keys that can be deleted.
 You can provide object key names in the XML, or provide the version ID to delete a specific version of the object from a versioning-enabled bucket.
-For each key, Zenko performs a delete operation and returns the result of that delete, success or failure, in the response.
-If the object specified in the request is not found, Zenko returns the result as deleted.
+For each key, XDM   performs a delete operation and returns the result of that delete, success or failure, in the response.
+If the object specified in the request is not found, XDM   returns the result as deleted.

 The Multi-Object Delete operation supports two modes for the response—verbose and quiet.
 By default, the operation uses verbose mode in which the response